-Every school and business will have local competition, it goes without saying.
+Every business will have local competition, it goes without saying.
 Even if you are focused on a particular niche, there will likely be more established and longer running companies competing for your audience.
 However understanding your competitors can teach you a lot, and actually help leverage you above them in the marketplace.

 Identify your top 5 competitors

-As a key part of your digital research (and always the first step we take with a new client), we recommend you start by identifying your biggest competition; those 5 schools or businesses both within your catchment or nationally who are offering a similar service.
+As a key part of your digital research (and always the first step we take with a new client), we recommend you start by identifying your biggest competition; those 5 businesses both within your catchment or nationally who are offering a similar service.
 By seeing what each organisation is doing well, and where they are under-performing you are able to get an in-depth understanding of what works and where you can excel in order to stand out.